 During a “stand down” back in 1969 while BLT 1/26 was waiting for replacements after losses during Operation Defiant Stand, I witnessed a confrontation between ARVN forces and a “skivvy patrol” of Special Forces outside DaNang’s luxury “Puzzle Palace.”
 Whether the fight was over the use of Vietnamese children for prostitution or simply over money, we will never know.
 Frankly, this was typical “combat” in Vietnam for many.

 VT has extensive resources in both Iraq and Afghanistan.
 We can’t begin to describe what goes on in Kabul, the money spent and the lifestyles maintained there.
 You wouldn’t friggin believe it.

-Posted by Gordon Duff, Senior Editor on April 2, 2017, With 3710 Reads Filed under The Gordon Duff Files, WarZone.
+Posted by Gordon Duff, Senior Editor on April 2, 2017, With 3722 Reads Filed under The Gordon Duff Files, WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.